guilhermedkdk/learning-js/README.md

 # learning-js
-repository for my classes on my journey learning java script for front-end
+repository for my classes on my journey learning javascript